 Advance your Skills without the Distractions of the Sea

 The purpose of the Picton Castle’s Bosun School is to provide an opportunity to young dedicated mariners to advance their skills in a concentrated fashion without the natural demands and distractions of being underway at sea.
-Conducted by Capt.
-Daniel Moreland, the crew of the Picton Castle and special guest instructors, the Bosun School allows you to significantly advance your skill level, making your chances at the best berths in good ships of your choice all the more likely.
+Conducted by Captain Daniel Moreland and special guest instructors, the Bosun School allows you to significantly advance your skill level.
 Once signed aboard your next ship you will have that much more to offer and will be a greater contributor to helping the ship on her mission – which is, after all, what being crew is all about.

-Sling your sea bag over the rail and join us for the next running of this highly valuable, unique offering.
-This particular session of the Bosun School will focus on small boat handling under sail, power and oar; sailing boats of various rigs including a small schooner; sail theory and practice; rigging; sending yards down and crossing yards the safe, efficient and traditional way without using a crane; advanced rope-work; wire seizings; wire splicing; basic sailmaking and sail repair; worming, parceling and serving; wooden boat repair and new construction; first-class varnish work; tar and oil mixtures; proper bosun chair work and more!
+Join us for the next running of this highly valuable, unique offering.
+This particular session of the Bosun School will focus on small boat handling under sail, power and oar; sailing boats of various rigs including a small schooner; sail theory and practice; rigging; sending yards down and crossing yards the safe, efficient and traditional way without using a crane; advanced rope-work; wire seizings; wire splicing; basic sailmaking and sail repair; worming, parceling and serving; wooden boat repair; first-class varnish work; tar and oil mixtures; proper bosun chair work, engine room skills and more!

-Dip your arms in Stockholm Tar, learn tons, have fun, flesh out your resume, become well acquainted with the seaport's excellent pubs, and meet marine artisans and craftspeople with generations of ship work behind them.
+Dip your arms in Stockholm Tar, learn tons, have fun, become well acquainted with the excellent seaport of Lunenburg, Nova Scotia, and meet marine artisans and craftspeople with generations of ship work behind them.
 When you join your next vessel, you’ll take with you an enriched set of skills and actual tools you made yourself.

 Enrollment is limited

-This program is designed for people preparing for a career at sea with previous experience in traditional vessels or who have sailed in ships and vessels of some kind as either a student or crew member.
+This program is designed for people with previous experience in traditional vessels or who have sailed in ships and vessels of some kind as either a student, trainee or crew member.
+Students should arrive with some knowledge of what it means to be part of the team that sails a vessel.

 - Captain Daniel Moreland